collie123/CyberPortfolio/walkthroughs/HackTheBox/Bashed.md

 ## Web Fuzzing

 I used common.txt found in /usr/share/dirb/wordlists/ to fuzz the target.
-This resulted in a couple of direcotries with a HTTP code of 301 ( this is a redirect )
+This resulted in a number of directories with a HTTP code of 301 ( this is a redirect )

 ![image](https://github.com/user-attachments/assets/2dce1f75-ffae-431e-9c50-58444a3ec085)

-If we got to this URL we can see 2 files 'phpbash.min.php'	and 'phpbash.php' Clicking on either of these will immediatley give us a shell as the ww-data user!
+If we got to this URL we can see 2 files 'phpbash.min.php'	and 'phpbash.php' Clicking on either of these will immediatley give us a shell as the ww-data user.

 ![image](https://github.com/user-attachments/assets/83e0aa8b-64b7-49ca-a7bc-251eb60662b1